 2. Sibuyan

-We stay in the Romblon archipelago to tell you about another little or non-touristy corner that stole our hearts.
-Known as the “Galápagos of Asia” for its enormous biodiversity and number of endemic species, Sibuyan is a virgin island perfect for those who want to escape the crowds and discover that lesser-known Philippines.
+We’ll stay in the Romblon archipelago to tell you about another little-visited corner that stole our hearts.
+Known as the “Galapagos of Asia” for its enormous biodiversity and number of endemic species, Sibuyan is an unspoiled island perfect for those who want to escape the crowds and discover that lesser-known side of the Philippines.

 The island is dominated by Mt.
-Guiting-Guiting, a mountain of 2.058 meters above sea level.
+Guiting-Guiting, a mountain that rises 2,058 meters above sea level.
 In the local dialect, Guiting Guiting means “irregular” because it does not have a single peak but several, which makes it quite peculiar.
 To reach the summit, you will need 2 days and 1 night.
 Although it does not seem too complicated at first glance, it is considered one of the most difficult mountains to climb, along with Mt.
 Halcon (Mindoro) and Mt.
 Mantalingajan (Palawan).
-That is why they say Filipino mountaineers train here to tackle more challenging peaks.
+That is why locals say Filipino mountaineers train here to tackle more challenging peaks.

-If you are not a hiking lover like us, do not worry, you have plenty of things to do in Sibuyan.
+If you are not a hiking enthusiast like us, don’t worry, you have plenty of things to do in Sibuyan.
 Our favorite is simply getting lost by motorbike.
-The island is so little known that people will greet you wherever you go and that feeling of finding interesting spots on your own is wonderful.
+The island is still so little known that people will greet you wherever you go and that feeling of finding interesting spots on your own is wonderful.

 On the other hand, in Sibuyan you will not be short of hidden waterfalls.
-Due to its particular orography, there are lots of cascades.
-Joining them is the popular Catingas River, considered the cleanest in the Philippines.
+Thanks to its rugged terrain, there are lots of cascades.
+And then there’s the popular Catingas River, considered the cleanest in the Philippines.

 To make it even more attractive, Sibuyan is the gateway to one of our favorite islands in the world: Cresta de Gallo.
 Uninhabited, it is paradise on earth.
-There you will find several white-sand sandbars, turquoise waters teeming with life and, above all, the satisfaction of having to yourself one of the best little-visited places in the Philippines.
+There you will find several white-sand sandbars, turquoise waters teeming with life and, above all, the satisfaction of having one of the best little-visited places in the Philippines all to yourself.

-That said, do not expect conveniences to discover this Visayan island… Transport is infrequent, there are not many hotels (much less resorts), nor restaurants.
+That said, don’t expect many conveniences when exploring this Visayan island… Transport is infrequent, there aren’t many hotels, let alone resorts, or restaurants.
 In fact, sometimes it is even hard to get a motorbike to rent.
-Do not be discouraged, this has its charm.
+Don’t be discouraged, this has its charm.

 Cresta de Gallo and Sibuyan, less touristy islands in the Philippines